Chaotic properties for billiards in circular polygons: Introduction

 \begin{theorema} If $\Gamma$ is a circular $k$-gon and $p \in \Nset$, there are constants $c_\star(p), M_\star, h_\star > 0$ such that \begin{enumerate}[(a)] \item $\# \Pi (p,q) \ge c_\star(p) q^{kp-1} + \Order(q^{kp-2})$ as $q \to \infty$ for any fixed $p \in \Nset$; and \item $\# \Pi (q) \ge M_\star \rme^{h_\star q}/q$ as $q \to + \infty$. \end{enumerate} \end{theorema}

 We give explicit expressions for $c_\star(p)$, $M_\star$ and $h_\star$ in Section~\ref{sec:PeriodicTrajectories}.
-The optimal value of $c_\star(p)$ is equal to the volume of certain $(kp-1)$-dimensional compact convex polytope with an explicitly known half-space representation, see Proposition~\ref{prop:Optimalc}.
+The optimal value of $c_\star(p)$ is equal to the volume of a certain $(kp-1)$-dimensional compact convex polytope with an explicitly known half-space representation, see Proposition~\ref{prop:Optimalc}.
 We do not give optimal values of $M_\star$ and $h_\star$.
 The relation between the optimal value of $h_\star$ and the topological entropy of the billiard map $f$ is an open problem.
-We acknowledge that some periodic trajectories in $\Pi(p,q)$ may have period less that $q$ when $\gcd(p,q) \neq 1$, but they are a minority, so the previous lower bounds captures the growth rate of the number of periodic trajectories with rotation number $p/q$ and minimal period $q$ even when $p$ and $q$ are not coprime.
+We acknowledge that some periodic trajectories in $\Pi(p,q)$ may have period less than $q$ when $\gcd(p,q) \neq 1$, but they are a minority, so the previous lower bounds capture the growth rate of the number of periodic trajectories with rotation number $p/q$ and minimal period $q$ even when $p$ and $q$ are not coprime.

-If the circular billiard has some symmetry, we can perform the corresponding natural reduction to count the number of symmetric sliding periodic trajectories, but then the exponent $kp-1$ in the first lower bound would be smaller because there are less reduced arcs than original arcs.
-Exponent $h_\star$ would be smaller too.
-See~\cite{CasasRamirezRos2012,Goncalves_etal2023} for samples of symmetric periodic trajectories in other billiards.
+If the circular polygon has some symmetry, we can perform the corresponding natural reduction to count the number of symmetric sliding periodic trajectories, but then the exponent $kp-1$ in the first lower bound would be smaller because there are fewer reduced arcs than original arcs.
+The exponent $h_\star$ would be smaller too.
+See~\cite{CasasRamirezRos2012,Goncalves_etal2024} for examples of symmetric periodic trajectories in other billiards.
 The first reference deals with axial symmetries.
 The second one deals with rotational symmetries.

 Let $|\Gamma|$ be the length of $\Gamma$.
 If $g = \{ z_0,\ldots,z_{q-1}\} \subset \Gamma$ is a $q$-periodic billiard trajectory, let $L(g) = |z_1 - z_0| + \cdots + |z_{q-1} - z_0|$ be its \emph{length}.
 If $(g_q)_q$ is any sequence such that $g_q \in \Pi(1,q)$, then $\lim_{q \to +\infty} L(g_q) = |\Gamma|$.
 There are so many generic sliding $(1,q)$-periodic billiard trajectories inside circular polygons that we can find sequences $(g_q)_q$ such that the differences $L(g_q) - |\Gamma|$ have rather different asymptotic behaviors as $q \to +\infty$.